 Mankato Chapter of the National Stuttering Association

-The Mankato Chapter of the National Stuttering Association (NSA) supports adults who stutter and provides an important opportunity for people who stutter to come together with others to share their experiences.
+The Mankato Chapter of the National Stuttering Association (NSA) supports adults who stutter and provides an important opportunity to those who stutter to come together with others to share their experiences.

 About the Support Group